CHAPTER 4 The Hidden Tragedy of an Invasion from Eurasia (North-Western Asia)

 One of the most lasting consequences of the Indo-European conquests is the introduction of the hierarchical system that divides people into higher and lower classes.
 It was developed to secure an elitist position for the Indo-European conquerors and »was perhaps the most effective method of maintaining a hierarchical order that the human mind has ever devised« (Sprague de Camp, cited by Walker 1993, p.
 524).
 In 1938, the French scholar Georges Dumézil recognized for the first time the inhuman ideology of the three-class system in primitive Indo-European society. »Dumézil stated that the ›three functions‹ distinguish Indo-European society from every other. « (Eliade and Couliano 1991, p.
 138) Marija Gimbutas confirms this statement: »The patrilinear and patriarchal structure and the three-class system of dominion, warrior-nobility, and working people are proven to be Indo-European by the linguistic evidence derived from the comparison of languages.
 This class structure is also reflected in the mythologies of Indo-European peoples. « (Gimbutas 1992, p.
 8) In Egypt it is affirmed by Emery: »Through the evidence obtained from their burial customs, we are able to distinguish three distinct social classes in during the period of the first two dynasties.
 These groups consist of the nobility, officials and artisans, and the peasantry. « (Emery 1961, p.
 110)

-Hierarchical class thinking meets us on the Narmer palette for the first time.
+We encounter hierarchical class thinking for the first time on the Narmer Palette.
 It is manifested by the different sizes of the figures.
-In his description of the palette, Egyptologist Hermann Ranke underlines that the lined up over each other images »clearly arrange the processes depicted; the emphasis on the chief characters by their greatness lets the high officials jut out above the simple people of the populace, but the king himself far above his dignitaries« (Ranke, Epilogue to Breasted 1954, p.
+In his description of the palette, egyptologist Hermann Ranke emphazises that the way in which the images are lined up and carefully arranged over each other »clearly arrange the processes depicted; the emphasis on the chief characters by their greatness lets the high officials jut out above the simple people of the populace, but the king himself far above his dignitaries« (Ranke, Epilogue to Breasted 1954, p.
 354).
 And Pierre Montet writes: »Egyptian art always reveals the identification parade of a highly cultivated and an ordinary type. « (Montet 1975, p.
 58)

 The pickaxe and the basket are building cities,